kersorianek/mon-portfolio/_posts/2019-02-27-Stakeholder-Management-Business-Analyst.md

 - Who can influence my project?

-_Recommendig to use a stakeholder managment complaince with your organizational practice._

-# What is a Stakeholder

-Project Stakeholders are the people that are affected by the project either directly or indirectly.
 Stakeholders can be the following types:

 1. Project Team Members
 2. Customer